dltj/dltj-blog/content/2022-01-20-issue-81-cdill-nfts-cats.md

 From my perspective, controlled digital lending for interlibrary loan (or "CDILL") is gaining steam.
 (I'm trying to make "CDILL" stick as a way of differentiating this type of controlled digital lending from the kind where a library uses CDL techniques to offer its own materials to its own patrons.)
 These two funding announcements show support for the development of systems and practices for libraries to advance the cooperation beyond the point of shipping physical books back and forth.
-(Although shipping physical books back and forth is still a noble effort by libraries, as last week's <a href="{% post_url 2022-01-13-issue-80-cryptocurrency-mining-interlibrary-loan %}#ill">ode to interlibrary loan</a> demonstrated.)
+(Although shipping physical books back and forth is still a noble effort by libraries, as last week's <a href="{filename}/2022-01-13-issue-80-cryptocurrency-mining-interlibrary-loan#ill">ode to interlibrary loan</a> demonstrated.)

 The key to making this work is having a workflow where the physical item is taken out of circulation in one place so that it can be digitally lent to another place.
 By replicating the same "friction" of physical interlibrary loan—ensuring that only one patron has access to the intellectual content of the book at a time—libraries retain the rights under copyright to lend books.